tcristian/mob/README.txt

 # Mobile Apps
-App Name : My App
+App Name : Movies Database
-App Desc.: Still thinking about it ..
+App Desc.: The app will contain informations about movies and tv series.
+Something like IMDb or TMDb.